SkillsFundingAgency/das-login-service/README.md

 - run `dotnet restore`
 - run `dotnet run`

-The Logic service is now running waiting to recevie OpenId requests to authenticate a client application.
+The Login service is now running waiting to recevie OpenId requests to authenticate a client application on port 5001 by default.

+Please not that if this is run from VS using IIS Express (not recomended) the port number is different and would need to be configured in a client app as the valid ranges of SSL ports in IIS Express are 44300 to 44399.

 ##  Getting Started with Programmatic Integration